amuvarma13/orpheus/readme.md

 ### Stage 1

-Here we tune the speech model on question-answer pairs, in the voice and style we want our final model to have.
-Things to include in the dataset:
+At this stage we tune:
 - The voice of the model
 - The style of speech (i.e. is it over emotional, should it be able to whisper, should it speak monotonically etc ...)
 - Should it have a personality (i.e. pretend to be someone, give long answer, be rude/funny etc ...)

+We require 2 datasets
+1. `text_dataset`

-Your dataset should have the columns `question` [String], `answer` [String], `answer_audio` [Audio element or Dict with keys "sampling_rate", "array"].
+Your speech_dataset should have the columns `question` [String], `answer` [String], `answer_audio` [Audio element or Dict with keys "sampling_rate", "array"].
 Aim for at least 1000 rows - and upwards of 10000 rows should better learning.

+[OPTIONAL] Your text_dataset should have the columns `question` [String], `answer` [String].
+Aim for atleast as many examples in speech_dataset.
+You can also leave this blank if you are happy to use the default dataset we provide.
+You would do this if you do not want to tune the personality/text-based ability of the model and are only focused on the speech.

 Here is an example dataset used to train one of the demos consisting of synthentically generated speech data.